criticalmaps/criticalmaps.github.io/map.md

         // create a shared SVG renderer and add it to the map so all circleMarkers live in the same <svg>
         var svgRenderer = L.svg().addTo(bikeMap);

-        // shared metaball state (so setNewLocations can boost on hover) var metaballState = { blur: 0, thresh: 1, hover: 0 };
+        // shared meatball state (so setNewLocations can boost on hover) var meatballState = { blur: 0, thresh: 1, hover: 0 };

-        // compute the minimum pixel distance between any two current markers (used by metaball animation) function computeMinPixelDistance() {
+        // compute the minimum pixel distance between any two current markers (used by meatball animation) function computeMinPixelDistance() {
             var pts = [];
             for (var i = 0; i < currentMarkers.length; i++) {